-To help livestock famers produce greater quantities of silage - of a higher quality - the team at Barenbrug is developing a separate guide to silage production, management and utilisation.

-For more information or to obtain a copy of the guide when it is published, please visit our website.
+To help livestock farmers produce greater quantities of silage - of a higher quality - the team at Barenbrug has developed a separate guide to silage production, management and utilisation.
+For more information or to obtain a copy of the guide, please visit our website.